-Window Condensation tends to get in the way when the temperature, humidity levels, or weather changes.
+Condensation on your windows is most common when outdoor temperatures drop, humidity levels rise, or weather changes.
 There are good reasons why you want to reduce the amount of condensation around you when it happens.
-Here are some easy, practical ways that can help you to get rid of window condensation on the inside of your home or car.
+Here are some easy, practical ways that can help you to get rid of window condensation on the inside of your home.

-Condensation is a clash between warm air and colder surfaces.
-It can also be caused by excess humidity on the inside or outside of a surface.
-It’s a common consequence of weather, moisture, and heat differences.
+Condensation is a clash between warm air and colder surface temperatures.
+Interior and exterior window condensation can also be caused by excess humidity levels on the inside or outside of a surface.
+Condensation is a common result of weather, moisture, and heat differences.

-Humidifiers are great for adjusting the level of humidity in a dry climate.
+Humidifiers are great for adjusting the level of humidity in a dry climate such as your home in the winter.
 But when it comes to areas that pick up condensation due to weather changes, the humidifier itself might be a contributing factor.

-Be careful to increase the heat too much for people who have respiratory conditions such as asthma; sudden exposure to dry air (just like too humid air) might increase their chances of breathing difficulty.
+Be careful to increase the heat too much for people who have respiratory conditions such as asthma.
+Sudden exposure to dry air (just like too-humid air) might increase their chances of breathing difficulty.

 If you have older windows in your home, using storm windows during the winter months can help reduce condensation on your interior windows.
 The space between the two windows allows the interior window to stay warmer.

 At North Country Windows & Baths, our Windows are backed by a Lifetime Warranty giving our customers peace of mind.
 Each window is custom made to fit your home with state-of-the-art engineering by design, and energy efficiency enhanced by style.
 Our windows are made to last for years of maintenance-free beauty.